-Although signature generation systems like Hamsa and Polygraph are able to build good signatures even in the presence of random noise, their behavior is not so accurate if the analyzed flows are provided by a malicious user that attempts to mislead worm signatures generator with forged invariants.
-In particular, three main potential adversary capabilities [12] might lead an attacker to achieve the desired outcome in systems based on an initial classifier:
+Although signatures generation systems like Hamsa or Polygraph are able to build good signatures even in the presence of random noise, their behavior will be not so accurate if analyzed flows are provided by a malicious user that attempts to mislead worm signatures generator with forged invariants.
+In particular, three main potential adversary capabilities [12] might lead an attacker to achieve a desired outcome in systems based on an initial classifier:

 - Target feature manipulation.
 The adversary manipulates some characterizing features, like the worm code or the protocol framework bytes, in worm samples.
 There are many techniques to minimize or obfuscate required features or to include additional spurious features into worm samples to mislead signatures generator. - Suspicious pool poisoning.
 The adversary places some non-worm samples inside the suspicious pool.
 These samples are specially constructed to mislead the signatures generator. - Innocuous pool poisoning.
-Similarly, the adversary places specially crafted worm samples inside the innocuous pool to mislead signatures generation.
+Similarly, the adversary places specially crafted samples inside the innocuous pool to mislead signatures generation.

-Systems like Hamsa and Polygraph suffer of some of these attacks [12, 19, 1].
-As Hamsa is an improvement over Polygraph, in the following, we focus our discussion only on Hamsa.
+Systems like Hamsa or Polygraph suffer some of these attacks [12, 20, 1].